IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/radial-chart.md

 The $ProductName$ Radial Area Chart belongs to a group of Radial Charts and has a shape of a filled polygon that is bound by a collection of straight lines connecting data points.
 This chart type uses the same concept of data plotting as the [Area Chart](area-chart.md), but wraps the data points around a circular axis rather than stretching them along a horizontal line.

-The following example depicts a player attribute chart for a pair of professional soccer players.
 You can create this type of chart in `XamDataChart` control by binding your data to `RadialAreaSeries`, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"